Karlsruhe: Dammerstock Estate

 1928 – 1929

-Dammerstock is a housing estate in the Weiherfeld-Dammerstock district of Karlsruhe.
+Dammerstock is a housing development in the Weiherfeld-Dammerstock district of Karlsruhe.g

-Walter Gropius and Otto Haesler planned the settlement with the collaboration of other architects.
+Walter Gropius and Otto Haesler designed the settlement in collaboration with other architects.

-The estate is one of the most important examples of Neues Bauen architecture in Germany.
+It is one of the most important examples of the Neues Bauen architectural style in Germany.

-After the end of inflation in 1924 and the recovery of the economy, construction resumed, but housing remained unaffordable for the lower middle class.
+Although construction resumed after inflation ended in 1924 and the economy recovered, housing remained unaffordable for the lower middle class.

 Competition

-In 1928, the city of Karlsruhe announced a competition for the development of the city-owned Dammerstock site with the aim of building small and very small apartments for middle- and lower-income families by mid-1929.
+In 1928, the city of Karlsruhe announced a competition to develop the city-owned Dammerstock site.
+The goal was to build small and very small apartments for middle- and lower-income families by mid-1929.

-Eight external architects were invited to take part in the competition, including Walter Gropius, Otto Haesler, Richard Döcker, Franz Roeckle, Max Schmechel and Wilhelm Riphahn with Caspar Maria Grod.
+Eight architects from outside Karlsruhe were invited to participate, including Walter Gropius, Otto Haesler, Richard Döcker, Franz Roeckle, Max Schmechel and Wilhelm Riphahn with Caspar Maria Grod.

-In addition, 43 local architects from Karlsruhe took part in the competition.
+Additionally, 43 local Karlsruhe architects participated in the competition.

-The jury was prominently represented by Ernst May, Ludwig Mies van der Rohe and Otto Völckers, among others.
+Prominent members of the jury included Ernst May, Ludwig Mies van der Rohe and Otto Völckers.

 Walter Gropius and Otto Haesler

-The concept by Walter Gropius won first prize, followed by the plan by Otto Haesler.
+Gropius’s concept won first prize, followed by Haesler’s plan.

-Gropius subsequently took over as artistic director and, in this capacity, determined the design guidelines for the estate.
+Gropius then became the artistic director and determined the design guidelines for the estate in this capacity.

 He also coordinated the activities of the architects involved in the project.